Jeevanesh18/PokemonGame/README.md

 **🕹️ Project Title: Pokémon Adventure – A Data Structure-Based Game**

 **📌 Project Overview**
-This project is a simplified Pokémon-style adventure game designed for a Data Structures course.
+This project is a simplified console Pokémon-style adventure game designed for a Data Structures course.
 The main objective is to demonstrate understanding and implementation of core data structures through a game that allows the player to:

 Move around a map (likely represented by a 2D array or graph).